SrijanBadhya/Debsoc/Running the PES Debsoc.md

 https://docs.google.com/spreadsheets/d/11wqDueQaUqx8TkVNi5iS_a-iretiSL-CdvE7ugtJY5s/edit#gid=0 and we published this list showing who was accepted and who was rejected

-Also we said, "If you have less than 5 debates then dm us", although in reality we picked all the people who did at least 2 sessions 😂😂

   [MyAttendanceTracker :: Attendance](https://myattendancetracker.com/dashboard)
   spamsrboy@gmail.com
  scroll to March 2025, and then click any of the 3 classes, 2:30 pm, 4 pm, or 9 pm.